We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The best way to treat pimples on your penis is to leave them alone.
 A hands-off approach will usually keep genital acne from worsening.
 The pimple is also likely to resolve on its own if the area is kept clean and dry.

 As tempting as it may be, you should never pop penile pimples.
 This could make them worse and cause an infection.
 Popping can also make bacteria spread, possibly leading to even more pimples.
 If the bump persists, talk to your dermatologist about your options for drainage or removal.
+You can book an appointment with a dermatologist in your area using our Healthline FindCare tool.

 You can’t treat a penile pimple with over-the-counter (OTC) medications like you can with pimples on other parts of your body.
 This is because your skin in this area is thinner and more sensitive.
 Common OTC acne products, such as benzoyl peroxide and salicylic acid, may be too harsh for this area.
 You could end up with a significant rash and itchiness as a result.